-A fireplace extends the use of an outdoor living space from summer into all four seasons.
-Unlike a fire pit, an outdoor fireplace defines your patio or deck as a focal point and destination–a place to gather, create leisure activities, entertain and make memories.
+A fireplace is the perfect feature to extend the use of an outdoor living space from summer into all four seasons.
+Unlike a fire pit, an outdoor fireplace defines your patio or deck as a focal point and destination–a place to gather, create leisure activities, entertain, and make memories.
 Fireplaces range from inexpensive chimineas and portable metal models to do-it-yourself kit projects by homeowners to beautiful fire features that are part of an outdoor room designed by landscape architects and built by contractors.

 Located on the fringes of a forested nature preserve in Newton, Massachusetts, this Mid-century modern home was remodeled by Mark Lawton Architecture to maximize its left-intact natural surroundings.
 The new outdoor living area includes a curving patio with a built-in fireplace and bench seating.
 Inspired by the surrounding landscape, bluestone was chosen to build the wood-burning fireplace.
-The fireplace surround and top cap are made of customized steel, while the bluestone seating is topped... with ipe wood slats.Continue to 3 of 26 below.
+The fireplace surround and top cap are made of customized steel, while the bluestone seating is topped with ipe wood slats.Continue to 2 of 25 below.

 Modfire in LA

 A small shared backyard for a five-unit apartment in Hollywood was carefully designed by OverArch to make smart use of every square foot.
-Olive and citrus trees grow in a cast-in-place planter, while matching hardwood benches face a black Modfire outdoor fireplace.
-Standing 4 feet tall, Modfire outdoor fireplaces are new designs inspired by mid-century modern models and are easy to transport.Continue to 4 of 26 below.
+Olive and citrus trees grow in a cast-in-place planter while matching hardwood benches face a black Modfire outdoor fireplace.
+Standing 4 feet tall, Modfire outdoor fireplaces are new designs inspired by Mid-century modern models and are easy to transport.Continue to 3 of 25 below.

 Chiminea for a Craftsman